flo199213/Hoverboard-Firmware-Hack-Gen2/README.md

-#### Known Problems:
+#### Updates:
 ````
+- Firmware is ready.
-- Sadly, I can not support any issues.
+- Sadly I can not support any issues.
 I'm not a student, less free time :)
 ````

 ### Hoverboard-Firmware-Hack-Gen2